karisan31/CultureConnect/README.md

 - Maps integration with interactive callout markers.
 - Ability to attend/cancel attendance to events.
 - A live messenger feature to talk to event hosts.
-- My events page where you can track events hosted and attending.
+- My events page where you can track events (hosted and attending).
 - Be able to host new events with calendar and time picker inputs.
 - Profile page with edit profile capabilities and a sign-out button.